-There’s a special place in Perak, Malaysia called Pulau Sembilan.
-Where you can see “blue tears” wash up on a beach, creating an unearthly spectacle in the dark!
+There’s a special place in Perak, Malaysia called Pulau Sembilan where you can see “blue tears” wash up on the beach, creating an unearthly spectacle in the dark!

 What are Blue Tears?